-The Board of Directors believes that the adoption and approval of a new long-term stock incentive plan will facilitate our continued use of long-term equity-based incentives and rewards for the foreseeable future and is in our best interests.
+The Board of Directors believes that the adoption and approval of a new long-term stock incentive plan will facilitate our continued use of long-term equity-based incentives and rewards for the foreseeable future and is in the best interests of the Company and our shareholders.
 We expect equity-based incentives to continue to comprise an important part of the compensation packages needed to provide long-term incentives and rewards to those individuals responsible for our success and to attract qualified executives, key employees, directors and consultants to our company.
 Our current Long-Term Incentive Plan ("the 1996 Plan") was originally adopted in 1996 and is scheduled to expire in March 2008.
-As of March 31, 2006, a total of approximately 563,000 shares remain available for awards under the current plan.
+As of December 31, 2005, a total of approximately 981,000 shares remain available for awards under the 1996 Plan.
+During the first quarter of 2006, awards consisting of approximately 440,000 restricted stock units were granted to officers and other employees, as a result of which approximately 541,000 shares currently remain available under the 1996 Plan.